A life that should feel fulfilled.

 I’m Hamish,

-My own path has taken me from the British Armed Forces into the world of nature based purpose work.
+My own path has taken me from the British Armed Forces into the world of nature based purpose guiding.
 I know what it is like to follow a path you think you should want, whilst ignoring a life that is calling you to be more fully yourself.

 For over fifteen years I have worked with people at threshold moments, helping them to clarify what is truly theirs to live and what can now be laid to rest.
 Often this means stepping out of the noise of everyday life and into deeper conversation with ourselves, each other and the natural world.